AngeloGalav/MachineLearningNotes/2022-11-02 - Lift chart, Naive Bayes, Laplace smoothing.md

 	- The value we use are, of course, rounded at some precision factor, and since that precision factor is the same for all the classes, then we can disregard it
 - If numeric values are missing, mean and standard deviation are based only on the values that are present

-While these solutions have a excellent values in many cases, we would have a dramatic degradation if the simplistic conditions are not met.
+While these solutions provide excellent results in many cases, we would have a dramatic degradation if the simplistic conditions are not met.
 - Violation of independence – for instance, if an attribute is simply a copy of another (or a linear transformation), ==the weight of that particular feature is enforced== (something like squaring the probability)
-- Violation of gaussian distribution – use the standard probability estimation for the appropriate distribution, if known, or use estimation procedures, such as Kernel Density Estimation
+- Violation of Gaussian distribution – use the standard probability estimation for the appropriate distribution, if known, or use estimation procedures, such as Kernel Density Estimation

 ## Linear classification with Perceptron
 ![[perceptron.png]]